“You will know (the good from the bad) when you are calm, at peace. Passive.

 - Eyes are gently open, looking forward and slightly downward but focusing on the peripheral vision, not the center of your vision.

-- We notice thoughts, feelings, sensations in your body, songs in our head.
+- We notice “S.I.F.T.”
+Sensations in the body, Images, Feelings, and especially Thoughts or songs in our head.
 If they are overpowering, it can help to label them: “There is a thought” or “There is a song.”

 - If you have a lot of important reminders coming up in the beginning, keep a notepad and write them down as they arise.